ut0mt8/kubernetes-rpm-builder/README.md

 1. clone the repo
 2. have a recent golang installed / git / some compilatons tools
+3. install go-bindata
-3. edit build.sh to choose the proper version
+4. edit build.sh to choose the proper version
-4. ./build.sh
+5. ./build.sh
-5. pray
+6. pray

 Known to work at least on centos 7 for kubernetes v1.4.4.